SAMS Logo

 • Students who complete their bachelor's degree at the end of a term may be enrolled in less than 15 hours and still be awarded a prorated award amount based on their hours

-• Applicant who has a disability identified under the Individuals with Disabilities Education Act, 20U.S.C.§ 1400 et seq., as it existed on July 1, 2009, and graduated from an Arkansas public high school, and:
+• Applicants who have a disability identified under the Individuals with Disabilities Education Act, 20U.S.C.§ 1400 et seq., as it existed on July 1, 2009, must also meet the ACT or ACT equivalent testing requirement

 • Successfully completed at least 27 semester hours in the academic year immediately following high school graduation; and

-• Achieved a postsecondary grade point average of at least 2.5 on a 4.0 scale as a full-time, first-time freshman.
+• Achieved a postsecondary grade point average of at least 2.5 on a 4.0 scale as a full-time first-time freshman.

 Additional Eligibility Criteria for Non-Traditional Students

-• Full-time = 15 hours
+• Full-time = 15+ credit hours

-• Part-time = at least 6 hours
+• Part-time = 6-14 credit hours

 Continuing Eligibility Criteria for Traditional Students

-• Maintain a 2.5 cumulative GPA
+• Maintain a 2.5 cumulative GPA by the end of each Spring semester

 • Complete 27 semester hours the first academic year and 30 semester hours each year thereafter